Everett report

-The Everett Report of 1922 was a New York State Assembly report compiled by the New York State Legislative Commission (also known as the Everett Commission), led by Edward A. Everett.
+The Everett Report of 1922 was a New York State Assembly report compiled by a legislative commission led by Edward A. Everett.
 It concluded that "the Iroquois were fraudulently dispossessed of over six million acres of land in New York."
 However, the report was "buried" by New York State and not published until 1971.

 Formation

 A meeting was held with support from the Onondaga Historical Association in Syracuse, New York, in March 1919.
 The meeting advocated for improving the quality of Native American life in the state and specifically called for action by the New York State Legislature to do this.
 The United States Court of Appeals for the Second Circuit held in March the following year that New York could not dispossess a Native tribe of their land on the grounds that groups such as the Oneida people (a founding nation of the Iroquois Confederacy) were federally recognized and such an action would require federal approval.
 After this decision, the New York State Assembly set out to more clearly define the role of New York State versus the role of the federal government in Native affairs.